MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

     - **S2S auth (Same Tenant)** For more information, see [Build web applications using server-to-server (S2S) authentication](/powerapps/developer/data-platform/build-web-applications-server-server-s2s-authentication).

     - **Oauth (Cross Tenant)**.
-Use the information that you noted in the section tp fill in the tenant ID, application ID, and client secret details on the form.
+Use the information that you noted from the [previous section](connect-exchange-online.md#exchange-online-cross-tenant-authentication) and fill in the tenant ID, application ID, and client secret details on the form.

         > [!div class="mx-imgBorder"]
         > ![Email server profile form](media/server-profile-form.png "Email server profile form") |